debdutdeb/node-fibers/README.md

+**I, Debdut, am not the creator of this project, neither a maintainer.
+This is just a fork that adds some dependency/build step modifications to fix my own work.
+That's all.**

 **NOTE OF OBSOLESCENCE** -- The author of this project recommends you avoid its use if possible.
 The original version of this module targeted nodejs v0.1.x in early 2011 when JavaScript on the server looked a lot different.
 Since then